Royal Opera House (Mumbai): Past events

 Since its inauguration in 1912, the opera house has been a landmark of Bombay, as the only opera house in the country.
-The entertainment extravaganza at the opera house was started by American magician Raymond followed by several premiers of famous Hindi movies.
+The entertainment extravaganza at the opera house was started by American magician Raymond followed by several premieres of famous Hindi movies.
 It also showcased ragtime and other styles of native western music through the 1910s and 1920s.
 The opera house screened not only premieres of Hindi movies but also live theatre performances by the French production Pathé, Prithviraj Kapoor, and Marathi stalwarts like Bal Gandharva and Dinanath Mangeshkar.
 Lata Mangeshkar, a renowned play back singer gave her first performance at this opera house.
-In 1993, Fashion designer Sangita Kathiwada, a relative of Jyotinder Singh, the former Maharaja of Gondal (the owner of the place), held a fashion show at the opera house.
+In 1993, Fashion designer Sangita Kathiwada, a relative of Jyotinder Singh, the former Maharaja of Gondal State (the owner of the place), held a fashion show at the opera house.
 It was the last public event held at the Opera House.